Measuring Learning in Dollars

 Example

 John is a Fortune 500 product manager for a line of household consumer goods.
-He sees disruptive potential in the “Internet of Things” and believes a connected, smart doorbell could be just the innovation his aging product line needs to spur new growth.
+He sees disruptive potential in Artificial Intelligence and believes an AI-powered doorbell could be just the innovation his aging product line needs to spur new growth.
 As with any new proposal, John must present his business case to Sarah, who heads the investment committee that approves new projects.
 The business case must show the ROI, but John is hesitant to present a traditional NPV analysis because he has no confidence forecasting revenues for a non-existent product category.
 Instead, he decides to frame the project as an Innovation Option.

 Determine the Inputs